open-edge-insights/eii-core/Etcd_Secrets_and_MsgBus_Endpoint_Configuration.md

       # This enables access control and only these clients will be able to subscribe
       # to streams published by this app
       Clients: "AppName1,AppName2,..."

+      # Only required in PROD mode, ignored in DEV mode. zmq is required to generate zmq public keys
+      CertType: "zmq"

       # Needed if the app/service acts as a publisher that creates messagebus PUB socket
       # Single or list of comma separated streams based on app/service capability
       PubTopics: "pub_stream"